It's Flashbeagle, Charlie Brown

 It's Flashbeagle, Charlie Brown is the 27th prime-time animated musical television special based upon the comic strip Peanuts by Charles M. Schulz.
 It originally aired on CBS on April 16, 1984.

 Background

-The special is presented as an original musical which features parodies of the early-1980s breakdancing craze, MTV, the films Saturday Night Fever, Flashdance, and Footloose, and a number of popular top 40 hit songs of the early 1980s.
-The program takes the form of a musical, presenting a series of different vignettes instead of a strong unifying plot.
+The special is presented as an original musical which features parodies of the early-1980s breakdancing craze, MTV, the films Saturday Night Fever, Flashdance and Footloose, and a number of popular top 40 hit songs of the early 1980s.
+The program consists of a series vignettes rather than a strong unifying plot.

 Plot

 After Snoopy defeats Peppermint Patty at football, he celebrates with a dance party ("Flashbeagle").